 * The Financial Aid Handbook is updated and revised annually for the new incoming class.
 While the handbook for the Class of 2021 is being finalized, incoming students can refer to the handbook linked above for the Class of 2020.
 There are no major changes to the information in the handbook, so you can follow the processes and guidance provided even though it addresses the Class of 2020.

-The Office of Student Financial Services strongly encourages students to create a personal budget
+The Office of Student Financial Services strongly encourages students to create a written

 .
 We can then discuss what options may be available for addressing your specific needs.